simonneutert/simonneutert.github.io/src/_posts/2025/2025-08-12-modern-vps-setup-2025.md

 ## TL;DR: The Modern VPS Checklist

+**Core Security (Essential):**
 - ✅ Secure SSH with keys and modern algorithms
 - ✅ Firewall with fail2ban and rate limiting
 - ✅ Automatic security updates
+- ✅ Remove unnecessary services and packages
+- ✅ Kernel hardening and system tweaks

+**Essential Infrastructure:**
-- ✅ Container runtime (Docker/Podman)
+- ✅ Container runtime (Docker)
-- ✅ Reverse proxy with automatic HTTPS
 - ✅ System monitoring and log management

-- ✅ Remove unnecessary services and packages
+**Optional Enhancements:**
+- 🎁 Reverse proxy with automatic HTTPS (Caddy)
+- 🎁 Developer quality of life improvements

 Let's dive in.

+## Part 1: Core Security Hardening

+This section covers the absolute essentials - everything you need for a secure VPS foundation.

 ## Initial Hardening (Do This First!)